- Analyse the exam papers

 Don’t forget, after exams teachers will often give their classes feedback, but not everything they share will apply to each child.
 They’ll need to ensure that they have even more individual, targeted feedback, as well as a copy of the mark scheme to be able to compare their paper too.

 Then, encourage them to go through the paper and identify 3-5 ‘big hitter’ sections or questions that are the easiest and simplest to master first so that no silly marks are lost before moving onto the more challenging parts.

 Get them to use textbooks, exercise books and knowledge organisers to re-write perfect answers to these failed questions.
-Chances are after a first read through, that they’ll notice a lot of avoidable errors!
+Chances are after a first read through, they’ll notice a lot of avoidable errors!

 Having a copy of some model responses which are plentiful in GCSE exam revision guides and freely downloadable on exam board websites like AQA or Edexcel are imperative in showing students exactly what the exam board is looking for.